Install PySide6 on Ubuntu Linux

 $ sudo apt install python3-venv python3-pip

-The first command updates the package information from all sources of software we are using in our Ubuntu system.
+The first command updates the package information from all configured software sources on your Ubuntu system.
 The second command downloads and installs the venv module and the pip command.
-Now, we are ready to create and activate a Python virtual environment.
+Now, we are ready to create and activate a Python virtual environment for PySide6.

-Once we've installed the venv module, we can proceed to create and activate a Python virtual environment:
+Once we've installed the venv module, we can proceed to create and activate a Python virtual environment for our PySide6 project:

 $ mkdir project/ && cd project/